brisneve/ggplottimeseries/README.md

     ## 5 1959-05-02 16:00:01      318.13    NA  3.00028509     NA
     ## 6 1959-06-02 02:00:01      318.00    NA  2.32921053     NA

-We now have a data frame that we could plot using ggplot.
+We now have a data frame that we can plot using ggplot.
 This package offers suite of functions to plot the decomposed time series data in ggplot and can be integrated with ggplot functions.
 We will use the co2 dataset to illustrate these functions.

 **Visualise the observed, trend, seasonal, and random components of time series into one figure**